IceHe/lib/snips/markdown/markdown-style-guide.md

 _As an exception, [title case](https://en.wikipedia.org/wiki/Title_case#Title_case) may be optionally used for the top-level header._

-- _( icehe : I prefer "Chicago Manual of Style" to "AP Stylebook". )_
+- _( icehe: I prefer "Chicago Manual of Style" to "AP Stylebook". )_
 - _Use this exception sparingly ( 保守地 ) , in cases where typographical ( 排字上的 ) perfection is important, e.g.: `README` of a project._

-_Rationale : why not Title case for all headers?_
+_Rationale: why not Title case for all headers?_

 - _It requires too much effort to decide if edge-case words should be upper case or not._